Bujesily

+Etymology

+The Old Czech word bujesil referred to a wasteful person.
+So Bujesily was a village of such people.

 Geography

 Bujesily is located about 19 km north of Rokycany and 22 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the Skalka hill at 397 m above sea level.
 The Berounka River forms the northern municipal border and the stream Radnický potok, its right tributary, forms the eastern border.
-The Bujesilský potok is a short brook that drains the area of the village.
+The Bujesilský potok is a short stream that drains the area of the village.

 The village lies on a plateau above the deep valley of the Berounka.
 The canyon of the Berounka is lined with forest while the area around the village is mostly forestless.

 History

 The first written mention of Bujesily is from 1227.

 From 1848 to 1910, Bujesily was part of Liblín.
 From 1921 to 1950, it was an independent municipality.
 From 1961 to 1970, Bujesily was a municipal part of Lhotka u Radnic.
 From 1 July 1970 to 31 March 1980, it was again an independent municipality.
-From 1 April 1980 to 28 February 1990 was a municipal part of Radnice.
+From 1 April 1980 to 28 February 1990, it was a municipal part of Radnice.